 If you are in a business like I am where you’re consulting with people, then you’re probably not going to be able to deduct a ticket to the moon.
 Yet, if you consult with NASA, then the cost of flying to the moon could be a tax-deductible expense.
 Obviously, that’s an extreme measurement, but I’m sure you get the point.
 Basically, you can save a lot of money, more than you might think, by understanding the way tax deductions work.
 Therefore, let’s look at possible business tax write-offs you can claim that will legitimately lower your taxable income which will, in turn, will lower your tax liabilities.

-Just remember, I am NOT a tax advisor.
-The information I’m giving you is not tax advice.
-Rather, it’s a list of tax deductions you might be able to claim as a business owner.
-I don’t know your individual circumstances.
-Therefore, I don’t know if you can claim any or all of these tax write-offs.
+Please keep in mind that the information I’m giving you is not tax advice.
+Rather, it’s a list of tax deductions you might be able to take advantage of as a business owner.
+I am a CERTIFIED FINANCIAL PLANNER™, not a tax planner.
+Since I don’t know your individual circumstances, I don’t know if you can claim any or all of these tax write-offs.
 So be smart.
 Merely use this list to start a conversation with your tax professional.